primachenko/docs-addon-ipsec/README.md

 The branches for this repo need examination: v1.8 was built from v1.7, and is the current live version.
 Fixes were made to the master branch over the past few months that need to be cherry-picked into v1.8.

+Don't update v1.5 doc.
+It needs to be removed from the publishing pipeline.

 ## Style Guide